-Conclusions and recommendations for sector support by universities
+10 Conclusions and recommendations for sector support by the HE sector and policy makers

-It is evident that the SBP Services Industry is a major growth industry and it is strategically important so that it has attracted the attention and support of governments, the OECD, universities and other bodies.
+It is evident that the EGS Industry is a major growth industry and it is strategically important so that it has attracted the attention and support of governments, the OECD, HE establishments and other bodies.
 The sector is diverse and well developed in terms of the size of the economic activity, and its diversity makes it very arduous to research.
-However, it appears that the industry has numerous knowledge and competence gaps.
-These gaps may constrain the sector in its growth, and, more importantly, in its timely development of suitable technologies that can support energy and resource efficiency.
-The university sector, and in particular UH, faces a major opportunity in supporting this sector, and it is recommended that:
+For this reason, it is recommended that University of Hertfordshire's UH Green, the HE sector and policymakers research the sector further to better define its features and needs.
+From research so far, it appears that the industry has numerous knowledge and competence gaps.
+These gaps may constrain the sector in its growth, and more importantly, in its timely development of suitable technologies that can support energy and resource efficiency.
+It is proposed that the HE sector and policymakers, and in particular UH Green, take a leading role in supporting this sector, and it is recommended that:

-- The Engineering and technological schools seek opportunities for collaboration with the private sector to complement their technical skills in order to jointly develop green technologies; - Specialist environmental departments target the private sector for specialist training on best environmental practice; - Business School seeks opportunities for collaborations with companies to support them in researching and exploiting international opportunities, as well as help them develop integrate offering of environmental services and business strategies by supplying these companies with management and strategic skills, as well as supporting them in attracting human resources.
+- Engineering and technological schools seek opportunities for collaboration with the private sector to complement their technical skills in order to jointly develop green technologies. - Specialist environmental departments target the private sector for specialist training on best environmental practice. - Business schools seeks opportunities for collaborations with companies in the EGS sector to support them in researching and exploiting international opportunities, as well as helping them develop integrate offering of environmental services and business strategies by supplying these companies with management and strategic skills, as well as supporting them in attracting human resources.

-The next stage of the research is to build on the preliminary evaluation based on desk research by designing a survey of the supply side in the relevant region so to further investigate the needs of this industry and establish communication links with operators.
+UH Green, other HE establishments and policy makers should therefore, research the EGS industry in their relevant region so to further investigate the needs of this industry and establish communication links with operators.